tiepvupsu/DFDL/README.md

 This version of DFDL has only been tested on MATLAB R2011a or later and all of our testing was done on the Windows 7 platform.

+## Reporting errors
+* This code is still in development stage; any comments or bug reports are very welcome.
+* If you encounter any bugs in my code, please report an issue [here](https://github.com/tiepvupsu/DFDL/issues).
+I'll try to fix them as soon as possible.

 ## Contact information
     1. Tiep Vu        : tiepvu@psu.edu
     2. Hojjat Mousavi : hojjat@psu.edu
     3. Vishal Monga   : vmonga@engr.psu.edu

-This code is still in development stage; any comments or bug reports are very welcome.